joeavanzato/impact/README.md

 * Ransomware Extension
 * Ransomware Note Name
 * Ransomware Note Content
-* Symmetric Cipher
+* Symmetric Cipher Utilized
-* Asymmetric Cipher
+* Asymmetric Cipher Utilized

 Thus, the implementation remains the same between groups in this tool and it is mainly the metadata that presents a difference.